 Tourism Growth

-Portugal’s tourism industry has been growing steadily in recent years.
-The government’s efforts to promote the country as a tourist destination, combined with its affordable and attractive coastal areas, contribute to the continuous growth of the rental market.
+Next Portugal’s tourism industry has growing steadily in recent years.
+The government’s efforts to promote the country as a tourist destination, which combines with its affordable and attractive coastal areas, contribute to the continuous growth of the rental market.

-Cheapest locations to buy a property by the beach in Portugal
+Cheapest Locations to Buy Property by the Beach in Portugal

 According to Idealista’s selling price advertisement from June 2023, Porto de Mós in the district of Leria is recognized as the most affordable location in Portugal to purchase a property by the beach, with a price per square meter of €854.
 This implies that a house with an area of 120m2 would cost €102,480.